Here's a brief guide to what traders are talking about right now

-Via Dave Lutz at JonesTrading, here’s a quick guide to what traders are talking about on Wednesday morning:
+Via Dave Lutz at JonesTrading, here’s a super quick guide to what traders are talking about right now:

-Good Morning!
-US Futures are getting whacked early, with the S&P off 1.8% and Nasdaq 2% – Equities are still following Oil, and WTI is keeping up its downward trajectory into Expiry later today.
-Earnings not helping, as Financials continue to be punished and Tech hardware under sharp pressure this week on IBM’s #s.
-Over in Europe, Most markets are getting smoked for 3%+.
-Every major sector is off at least 2%, with financials and discretionary names the heaviest hit on volume that is nearing 2x normal.
-In London, the FTSE is nearing a bear market — Banks getting crushed with Barclays, Standard Chartered and HSBC all down 4%+, but the epicentre remains is a 6%+ drop in the miners.
-In Asia, India Fresh 52-week lows, while the Nikkei lost almost 4% to plunge into Bear Market territory as the Yen gathers upward mojo.
-Hang Seng lost 3.8% as Energy issues were pummelled and the HK$ gapped to 10Y lows — while Shanghai lost 1% in another volatile session.
-Volumes across Asia were elevated relative to 20day averages.
+Good Morning, and Happy Quarter End!
+US Futures are starting the day slightly weaker, losing 10bp as investors digest a 3day rally in the S&P. Overseas markets are showing a far bit of weakness, with the DAX off 50bp as German Retail Sales Miss weighed on Consumer Discretionary issues.
+Banks continue to break lower in Europe, hitting Italy and Spain for almost 2%.
+The FTSE is off with the energy and basic resources sectors lower.
+Overall, volumes remain muted across the continent, with most markets ~20% below normal turnover.
+In Asian Trade, Shanghai rallied 10bp as the Yuan is fixed the strongest against $ for 2016 – Nikkei lost 70bp as exporters were whacked on strengthening Yen and FY end sell programs weighed – Aussie popped 1.5% as miners and the big banks rebounded, while most of EM Asia was mixed.

-Haven trades en fuego, with Gold up 50bp and heavy buying Treasuries pushing the 10YY below 2%, nearing a test of the August/October “Double bottom” near 1.9%.
-Fed Funds are in fast retreat on another March Hike, now showing a 23% chance, down from 52% at the start of January.
-Commodity Currencies getting crushed this AM — Rouble record lows, Loonie hit into BoC call at 10 am, while the Mexican Peso, Kiwi and Aussie $s are whacked on Oil.
-We also have some Dollar Peg nightmares — HK$ hits 10Y low (China) and Saudi (Oil) bans shorting the peg — keep an eye on $ strength on haven flows.
-Save Gold (Haven) and Natty (Winter storm), all commodities are under pressure.
-Industrial metals like Copper are off 1%, while WTI drops 3% as traders dump spot contracts (Expiry today) along with the back end of the curve (Iran headers forecasting “lower for longer” — Keep an eye on HY today, the basket of high-debt levered E&Ps were hit for almost 10% yesterday, and Symantec / Veritas renegotiating terms may weigh on sentiment, as BofA and MS were having problems locking down the loan.
+There was some heavy selling of JGBs overnight, driving yields from -9bp to -3bp as large pensions and Insurers rebalanced for Year End — That said, German and US Yields remain slightly lower, with the US 2YR trading downside 200dma and US 30YY finding stiff resistance at the 50dma.
+The $ continues to break lower as Euro gains despite choppy economic data, and the Yen continued to rally despite Kuroda dovish comments.
+With the weakening $, we have a tailwind under commodities, and we find Oil rallying back towards unch even as Asian imports of Iranian oil jumped, and Natty gaining 50bp ahead of Inventory data later today.
+The Metals complex is a mixed picture, With Silver and Platinum up 1%, dragging Gold to overnight highs, while Zinc and Copper are falling under pressure.
+Softs are red across the board.

 Business Insider Emails & Alerts